toomuchdesign/react-minimal-pie-chart/README.md

 ## Todo's
 - Custom viewBox size or ratio
+- Find a better solution for padding evaluation
 - Make a device/browser compatibility table
 - Define a className targeting each segment path for custom CSS animations
 - Background segment